Asujiro/SortNao/README.md

 - Graphical user interface
 - User can set a threshold for image similarity
 - Other sort criterias
-- Set paths and API-Key outside of the code

 How it works:
-Go ahead and download the files, and then enter the paths for your folders and your Saucenao API key in the NaoSort.py.
-Once you've done that, save the file, and then go ahead and start the program.
+Go ahead and download the files and install the dependencies, start the program and enter the paths for your folders and your Saucenao API key.
+If you want to run it automatically with Conjob, you can add the argument "--SkipPrompts."
+But you'll need to configure the .env file, which you can do when you start it manually for the first time.

 Disclaimer